 10 babies will be allocated to receive a commercially prepared probiotic control that is known to show immune benefit(s) in young children.

-30 babies will be allocated to receive a freeze dried kumara powder which will be mixed into your baby’s complementary foods from the age of 4 to 6 months, until they turn 12 months of age.
+30 babies will be allocated to receive a freeze dried kumara powder which will be mixed into your baby’s complementary foods from around the age of 6 months, until they turn 12 months of age.

 Both treatment groups involve the use of accepted ingredients in infant nutrition and are manufactured in registered facilities that comply with Food Standards Australia and New Zealand (FSANZ) with respect to manufacturing standards and compliance with food safety requirements, including allergy management.